sunlightlabs/streamcongress/README.md

     $ rake fetch:news

 The YouTube videos and news mentions cycle through all members of Congress once per hour.
 They use the database to keep track of who's been already processed for the hour.

+To initially populate the database with Publishers, run `rake load:legislators` and `rake load:other_publishers`.